18F/18f.gsa.gov/_team/jentress.md

 Jen says she has one criteria when it comes to employment: to be engaged.

-"When I heard more about 18F, I thought, "There's no way I'll be more engaged than helping the government digitize and streamline its services for Americans,"" she says.
+"When I heard more about 18F, I thought, 'There's no way I'll be more engaged than helping the government digitize and streamline its services for Americans,'" she says.
 "And it's proved to be true - it's the most engaged I've ever been in a job."